dougeby/IntuneDocs/intune-classic/Troubleshoot/how-to-get-support-for-microsoft-intune.md

 	![Screenshot of Azure portal help and support question mark link with the Help + support link highlighted](./media/azure-get-support.png)

-2. In the Azure Help and support workspace, select **New support request**.
+2. On the Azure Help and support page, select **New support request**.

 	![Screenshot of Azure portal help and support page with New support request link highlighted](media/azure-support-ticket-link.png)
 3. On the **Basics** blade, for most Intune 	technical support issues, choose the following: